lullaby6/sleeping-messages-data-pack/README.md

 `Sleeping Messages` notifies all players when someone is sleeping.
 You can fully customize the message, change the text, adjust its color, and even modify the color of the player's name.

-Version: `1.21.X`

-## 📂 Installation

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

-## 👾 Bugs/Issues

-Please report any bug/issues to the [Discord Server](https://discord.gg/5UdcDa5xNC) in the `bugs` channel, or create a issue in the [Github Repostiroy](https://github.com/lullaby6/sleeping-messages-data-pack/issues).

 ## ⌨️ Commands

 See current config: